casunlight/NYCDataScience_HadoopClass/README.md

     	wait till you see the status checks is changed from "initializing" to "2/2 checks passed".

 5. configure security group
-   *each group is like a firewall.
-The nodes of the same cluster belong to the same security group.
-	click on "edit security groups",
-	under default security group name "launch-wizard-1", cick on add rules;
+   * Each group is like a firewall.
+The nodes of the same cluster belong to the same security group. click on "edit security groups", under default security group name "launch-wizard-1", cick on add rules;
 	we are adding three rules: